West Fraser Timber Co. Ltd. research snapshot

 WFG AI Trading Strategy Framework

 The WFG AI trading strategy is a rules-based framework, not personalized advice.
-It combines cycle-awareness, technical confirmation, position sizing, and commodity and housing market monitoring.
+It combines cycle-awareness, technical confirmation, position sizing, and commodity, tariff, and housing market monitoring.

 Trend-following setup

-Wait for WFG to reclaim and hold above the $71 to $73 moving-average zone with improving volume, then confirm that lumber futures, housing starts, and company guidance support a cycle inflection.
+Wait for WFG to reclaim and hold above the $67 to $68 moving-average zone with improving volume, then confirm that lumber futures, housing starts, tariff developments, and company guidance support a sustainable cycle inflection.

 Mean-reversion setup

-If WFG revisits the $57.34 to $62 area near the 52-week low, compare the price with lumber futures, capacity utilization, operating cash flow, and balance-sheet strength before treating the discount as an entry.
+If WFG revisits the $57.34 to $62 area near the 52-week low, compare the price with lumber prices, Adjusted EBITDA, operating cash flow, and balance-sheet strength before treating the discount to book value as an entry.

 A low price is not a signal by itself.
-Avoid catching a falling knife if impairments, debt, or trade policy are deteriorating.
+Avoid catching a falling knife if Section 338 tariffs, impairments, debt, or housing policy are deteriorating.

 Fundamental monitor

-Track North American lumber prices, housing starts and permits, West Fraser quarterly revenue and EBITDA, operating cash flow, debt-to-EBITDA, capex plans, share buyback activity, and management commentary on market conditions.
+Track North American lumber prices, housing starts and permits, Section 232 and Section 338 tariff actions, West Fraser quarterly revenue, Adjusted EBITDA and net income, operating cash flow, debt levels, capex plans, share buyback activity, and management commentary on market conditions.

-Reduce exposure if operating cash flow turns negative for multiple quarters, debt covenants tighten, or the dividend is cut further.
+Reduce exposure if Adjusted EBITDA turns negative again for multiple quarters, debt covenants tighten, cash falls materially, or tariff costs hit MDF, LVL, and plywood volumes.

 Investment research summary